Etymology of emblem

 Etymology of borough, -burg, bourgeois, burglar

-The word borough and the widely used ending -burg derives from the Latin burgus (fortress, castle, fortified city), which is a transliteration of the Greek word pyrgos (burgus, fortress, castle; πύργος; see “Αίας πύργος Αχαιοίς”).
-Pyrgos is related to Pergamon (Πέργαμα Τροίας, Pergama Trias – citadel of Troy).
+The word borough and the widely used ending -burg derives from the Latin burgus (fortress, castle, fortified city), which is related to the Greek words pyrgos (burgus, fortress, castle; πύργος; see “Αίας πύργος Αχαιοίς”) and Pergamon (Πέργαμα Τροίας, Pergama Trias – citadel of Troy).

 _